yas375/beacon-tracker/slides/slides.md

 * Can't work with Bluetooth from Arduino IDE (Eclipse is your friend)
 * Missing GDB

-_(to be continued)_

 ---

 # Problems

-* Edison connection is not realible.
-We have to reconnect it all the time.
+* Compilation from Eclipse or Arduino is not very reliable (process termination, connectivity problems and so on).
-* Edison gets out of storage. (`rm -rf /var/log/journal/` is your friend)
+* Edison gets out of storage (`rm -rf /var/log/journal/` is your friend)
-* Bluetooth is disabled after each Edison restart. (`rfkill unblock bluetooth` is your friend).
+* Bluetooth is disabled after each Edison restart (`rfkill unblock bluetooth` is your friend)
+* We don't know a lot! :)
-* ...
+* …

 ---